wenewzhang/mixin_labs-php-bot/README.md

 }
 Do you confirm generation [yes]? yes
 ```
-This tutorial require two librarys.
+This tutorial requires two libraries.
 * [mixin-sdk-php](https://github.com/ExinOne/mixin-sdk-php) is a PHP SDK for Mixin Network.
 * [Ratchet pawl](https://github.com/ratchetphp/Pawl) is a asynchronous websocket client.